 - Speech Pathologists: 26

-Companies in Vermont that are founded by SLPs or focus solely on this specialty include:
+A sampling of some of the companies in Vermont that are founded by SLPs or focus solely on this specialty include:

 - Bennington: Tracy Locher